JonathanDotCel/helloworld_and_flappycredits/README.md

 # Hello world! + Flappy Credits

-	Example bare-metal-ish code to get the pads + gpu going without using Sony's PS1 libraries.
+	Example bare-metal code to get the pads + gpu going without using Sony's PS1 libraries.

 	There's also a TTY device example to log printfs over Sio.

 	First:
 	Big thanks to Nicolas Noble over at https://github.com/grumpycoders/pcsx-redux/ for the toolchain/build environment!

 # Installation

 	Brief: